Improving ADID’s

 After finalizing our layout in the second high-fidelity exploration, we were eager to start testing.
 Since we didn’t yet have access to a physical screen, we built a full-scale paper prototype of the kiosk to begin evaluating the design early.

-We tested 7 individuals, asking them to interact with the layout, rearrange UI elements, and complete tasks based on real-world scenarios.
-Their input revealed natural interaction patterns and helped us refine the interface.
+I conducted physical usability testing with 7 participants, asking them to interact with the layout, rearrange UI elements, and complete tasks based on real-world scenarios.

 Physical Usability Testing: